broadinstitute/chbv/_pages/about.md

 The mission of the Center is to:
 - **Create** an essential atlas of the profound variation in human brain biology using the latest single-cell and spatial omics technologies
 - **Share** this data resource with the scientific and public communities
-- To expand our understanding of the ways the human brain varies in both healthy and neurological conditions and **advance** psychiatric research
+- Expand our understanding of the ways the human brain varies in both healthy and neurological conditions and **advance** psychiatric research
-- **Engage** in outreach activities with a variety of organizations serving underrepresented groups.
+- **Engage** in outreach activities with a variety of organizations serving underrepresented groups

 <img src="/chbv/assets/img/neon_brain_sign.jpg" alt="Neon sign of multiple people" height="100%" width="100%" display="block">